UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Use an ethernet cable to plug a laptop directly into your router for a more accurate diagnostic speed test.

-8. Optimize Apartment Router Placement for Maximum Coverage
+7. Optimize Router Placement for Maximum Coverage

 A guide on better apartment Wi-Fi router placement, showing a woman with a laptop and placement tips.